 Banks Group is looking to extract 800,000 tonnes of coal from Dewley Hill, on the outskirts of Newcastle.

-In 2016 a preliminary planning notice was entered to Newcastle Council (this is the first part of the formal application).
+The main information we have so far is from a preliminary planning notice was entered to Newcastle Council (this is the first part of the formal application).
 There has been some archaeological surveying done on the site in 2018.
-It is expected that Banks Group will soon look to further this application.

 Duration: 3.5 years